-Dizziness, vertigo, and imbalance problems are common symptoms reported by patients to their physicians, and the cause is often a vestibular disorder.
-In fact, according to the Vestibular Disorders Association (VEDA), over 35% of adults in the U.S. ages 40 and older have experienced some type of vestibular dysfunction.
+Dizziness, vertigo, and imbalance problems are common symptoms that patients report to their physicians, and the cause is often a vestibular disorder.
+According to the Vestibular Disorders Association (VEDA), over 35% of adults in the U.S. ages 40 and older have experienced some type of vestibular dysfunction.
 That is 69 million Americans.
-In this article, you will learn 5 head spinning facts about vestibular disorders, how the vestibular system works, and some related ICD-10-CM codes.

-Because there are many potential causes for these symptoms, it can be difficult for a physician to make an accurate diagnosis.
+There are also many other potential causes for these symptoms, which can make it difficult for a physician to make an accurate diagnosis.
 This delay can lead to a lengthy and maddening experience for suffering individuals and their families.

-There are different reasons your head may be spinning, according to VEDA.
-However, the following five important facts explain how symptoms, such as dizziness, vertigo, and imbalance relate to the vestibular system and vestibular disorders:
+According to VEDA, the following five important facts explain how symptoms, such as dizziness, vertigo, and imbalance, relate to the vestibular system and vestibular disorders:

-- There are many different types of vestibular disorders, including benign paroxysmal positional vertigo (BPPV), vestibular migraine (also called migraine-associated vertigo), labyrinthitis or vestibular neuritis, and Ménière’s disease.
+- Different types.
+There are many different types of vestibular disorders, including benign paroxysmal positional vertigo (BPPV), vestibular migraine (also called migraine-associated vertigo), labyrinthitis or vestibular neuritis, and Ménière’s disease.

-- Symptoms of a vestibular disorder include dizziness (a sensation of lightheadedness, faintness, or unsteadiness), vertigo (a spinning sensation that involves oneself or surrounding objects), imbalance (unsteadiness that may occur with spatial disorientation and dizziness, or by itself), tinnitus (ringing in the ears), fatigue, jumping vision, nausea and/or vomiting, hearing loss, anxiety, and cognitive problems.
+- Symptoms.
+Vestibular disorder symptoms include dizziness (a sensation of lightheadedness, faintness, or unsteadiness), vertigo (a spinning sensation that involves oneself or surrounding objects), imbalance (unsteadiness that may occur with spatial disorientation and dizziness, or by itself), tinnitus (ringing in the ears), fatigue, jumping vision, nausea and/or vomiting, hearing loss, anxiety, and cognitive problems.

 Vestibular Disorder or Something Else?
 (A Personal Story)